jrmerz/website/about/index.md

 ## Background

-I graduated from [UC Davis](http://ucdavis.edu/) with a degree in Computer Science and Engineering and have worked at basically UC Davis ever since.
+I graduated from [UC Davis](http://ucdavis.edu/) with a degree in Computer Science and Engineering in 2006 and have worked at UC Davis basically ever since.
 I took a break to work at [Stone Cobra](http://www.stonecobra.com/) as well.
-You can find most of my day to day work on [GitHub](https://github.com/jrmerz) as almost every project I work on, both professionally and privately are managed there.
+You can find most of my day-to-day work on [github.com/jrmerz](https://github.com/jrmerz) as almost every project I work on, both professionally and privately, are managed there.

 ## Contact
 <a href="mailto:jrmerz@gmail.com">jrmerz@gmail.com</a>

+Feel free to contact me with questions or comments.
+I am always interested in hearing about new side projects.

 ## Social